et9719/GreenwoodAS/README.md

 ### HTML

-HTML was tested using the offical [W3C validator](https://validator.w3.org/nu/)
+HTML was tested using the official [W3C validator](https://validator.w3.org/nu/)

 The following errors/warnings were found: